-The Goethe-Institut e.V. endeavours to make its websites accessible in accordance with the Barrier-Free Information Technology Ordinance – BITV 2.0.
-According to §3 Paragraph 2 BITV 2.0, accessibility can be presumed if the conformity of the website to harmonized accessibility guidelines is established.
+The Goethe-Institut e.V. endeavours to make its websites and mobile applications accessible under the requirements of EN 301 549 (according to § 3 “Standards to be applied” of the Barrierefreie-Informationstechnik-Verordnung - BITV 2.0, this European standard is regarded as a guideline for the accessibility of websites).
+According to § 3 paragraph 2 BITV 2.0, accessibility can be assumed if the conformity of the websites to harmonized accessibility guidelines is established.

-This declaration of accessibility applies to the Goethe-Institut website at www.goethe.de (as of July 16, 2021).
+This declaration on accessibility applies to the websites of the Goethe-Institut at www.goethe.de (as of: 10.02.2025).

 The requirements are specified in §3 BITV 2.0.
 In particular, the criteria in Chapter 9 of EN 301 549 v2.1.2 (corresponds to the success criteria of the Web Content Accessibility Guidelines/WCAG 2.1 at conformity level AA) must be met.